 These are themed, building-wide learning communities staffed by a faculty member who is an expert in the theme.
 Students get in-depth experience with their community topic, and gain a greater understanding of how to apply that experience outside the classroom and after they graduate.

 These are academically focused communities where students live near each other and take major classes together.
 This helps students connect with others who have similar interests, gives them an opportunity to form relationships outside the classroom and gives them access to academic support when they need it.

 Applying to Join This Community

-Incoming Students: Submit your housing application, available on on my.sc.edu, and follow instructions to apply for a faculty principal community.
+Incoming Students: Submit your housing application, available on the housing portal via my.sc.edu on February 15, and follow instructions to apply for a faculty principal community.